 In real life, the orca (Orcinus orca) is also called the killer whale.
 It’s an intelligent and social animal that can be seen off the BC coast and occasionally in Burrard Inlet.
 Orcas live in family groups called pods.
 The orcas off the coast of British Columbia are divided into three groups: the residents, Biggs (formerly known as transients), and the offshore animals.
 According to the Vancouver Aquarium, the three groups are genetically distinct.
 In addition, they have different diets, their calls are different, and some other aspects of their behaviour are different as well.

-The digital orca sculpture is made of steel covered by powder-coated aluminum.
-Its surface consists of black and white blocks, which are meant to represent the pixels of a computer monitor.
-When a viewer is close to the sculpture, the blocks can clearly be seen.
+The digital orca sculpture is made of steel covered by powdered-coated aluminum.
+Its surface consists of black and white blocks which are meant to represent the pixels of a computer monitor.
+When a viewer is close to the structure, the blocks can clearly be seen.
 As a viewer moves further away, the blocks become less clearly distinguished from one another and gradually start to blend together, just like the pixels on some computer monitors.

 A more distant view of the sculpture is shown in the left background of the photo below.
-The photo was taken when Jack Poole Plaza was being used for the annual Vancouver Christmas Market.
+I took the photo when Jack Poole Plaza was being used for the Vancouver Christmas Market.
 The sculpture can still be approached at this time, since it’s located just outside the boundary of the market.

-Douglas Coupland has said said that he wanted to create an unexpected sensation for the viewer with his orca sculpture.
-The sensation is greatest when we approach the sculpture from the distance.
-At first we may think “There’s a giant killer whale sculpture beside the water” as we see the orca.
-As we get nearer, we may be surprised to see that the whale is made of blocks carefully joined together to create the correct shape and appearance of the orca.
+Douglas Coupland has said that he wanted to create an unexpected sensation for the viewer with his sculpture.
+The sensation is greatest when we approach the sculpture from a distance.
+At first, we might think that there’s a giant killer whale beside the water as we see the sculpture.
+As we get nearer, we may be surprised to discover that the whale is made of blocks carefully joined together to create the correct shape and appearance of an orca.
 When we’re very close to the sculpture, it looks like a meaningless jumble of blocks.
 As we move away, a pattern emerges and the orca can be seen again.